During your stay

 - have free entrance to Darmstadt Staatstheater (Darmstadt national theater)

-Your Campus Card is not just your student ID card, it‘s also your public transport travel pass with which you can use almost any bus, tram and local train in the RMV region (click on “Übersichtskarte Geltungsbereich“ to see a map of all the places you can go with your Semesterticket).
+Your Campus Card is not just your student ID card, it‘s also your public transport travel pass (called Semesterticket) that lets you use almost any bus, tram and regional train in the RMV region (click “Übersichtskarte Geltungsbereich“ to see a map of all the places your Semesterticket is valid for).

 Studying is hard and we all need a break sometimes.
 Join us for one of our fun activities!
 There will be day trips to other cities in the Rhine-Main region or within Darmstadt and other fun activities such as playing board games, going climbing, playing sports, having a coffee at a nice coffee place and many more.